LKirst/lie-esl/_pages/LK_Checklist_ThesisStatement_B1.md

 ---
-title: 'Writing a Thesis Statement'
+title: 'Stating the topic of an essay'
 ---

+## Thesis statement

 If you attend a Fachoberschule or a Berufsoberschule in Bavaria, please skip to the end of this post.
 {: .notice--warning}

 An introduction should make your reader interested in the topic of the text and